cmmid/cmmid.github.io/topics/covid19/_posts/2020-10-26-Facebook-Geographic-Scales.md

 ---

 # add the title of your project
-title: Human movements can inform the spatial scale of interventions against COVID-19 transmission
+title: Detecting behavioural changes in human movement to inform the spatial scale of interventions against COVID-19

 description: We evaluated if Facebook for Good mobility data can provide information about movements within the UK during intervention periods and afterward.